RobertZetterlund/intro-to-ai/assignment8/report.md

 ### Best First-Search

-According to wikipedia:
+According to Wikipedia:

 _"Best-first search is a search algorithm which explores a graph by expanding the most promising node chosen according to a specified rule."_

 Our rule is the lowest manhattan distance.
 We have a frontier similar to A\*.

-The main difference between Best First-search and A* is that the aforementioned priority queue relies solely on the heurestic value.
+The main difference between Best First-search and A* is that the aforementioned priority queue relies solely on the heuristic value.
 That is why it uses fewer operations than A* for this particular problem.
 It also terminates when it finds a goal (since `h(x)=0`), which A\* does not immediately do, (it explores `f(x)`:s equal to the goal node).

 <p align="center">
       <img src="fig/best-first.png" width="30%">